epheo/blog/CONTRIBUTING.md

 - Use reStructuredText (`.rst`) format for consistency with existing content
 - Place images in the appropriate directory structure
 - Include proper attribution for any external content (quotes, images, etc.)
-- Ensure code examples are accurate and well-documented

 ## Technical Setup